Frequently Asked Questions On Vasectomy

 Can my partner be present at the procedure?

 Does a vasectomy hurt?
-Where does the needle go?

 Will I be knocked out during my vasectomy?